m4ttsch/omscs-notes-notes/computer-networks/routing.md

 Let’s suppose that AS `A` wanted to control inbound traffic by affecting how neighboring AS `B` and AS `C` set local preference.

-If `A` wants traffic to arrive via `B` instead of `C`, `A` might advertise its BGP routes with “primary” and “backup” communities to `B` and `C`, respectively.
-The “backup” community value might cause a router in `C` to adjust its local preference value, thus affecting how its outbound traffic choices are made.
+If `A` wants traffic to arrive via `B` instead of `C`, `A` might advertise its BGP routes with "primary" and "backup" communities to `B` and `C`, respectively.
+The "backup" community value might cause a router in `C` to adjust its local preference value, thus affecting how its outbound traffic choices are made.

 This type of arrangement requires prior agreement between `A`, `B`, and `C`. `B` and `C` must be able to understand and respond to community values attached to route advertisements originating from `A`.